 Condensation or dampness arises when warm saturated air that has no place to escape outside comes in contact with colder surfaces inside the house including walls, window panes, mirrors, doors, or ceilings.
 It forms tiny droplets of water on the surfaces.
 It arises due to poor ventilation as the moisture-containing air has no place to leave.

 Winter is the time for hot boiling kettles, hot baths or showers, drying wet clothes inside, and other activities such as cooking.
 Besides, you tend to keep your door and windows closed to keep out the elements.
-That being said, your house lacks proper ventilation that results in the build-up of humid air.
-As the time keeps passing on, condensation gathers making ideal damp conditions for mould to grow.
+That being said, your house lacks proper ventilation which results in the build-up of humid air.
+As time keeps passing on, condensation gathers making ideal damp conditions for mould to grow.
 So, winter is the prime time for mould infestations.

 Identify affected areas in your property

-Dry damp / wet areas instantly
+Dry damp/wet areas instantly

 Moisture promotes the growth of mould.
 You need to treat the wet spots instantly for the same reason.
 If you see any leaky pipe in the basement after the rain or if there is some kind of spill, dry the same instantly.

 In situations like a flood, you are unable to dry some things.
 So, remove them.
 Some of the very common activities require instant attention.
 Don’t let any damp items go unnoticed in your house.
 Apart from it, dry the floor and walls of the bathroom instantly after you take the shower.
 Use an exhaust fan or keep the doors or windows open after the shower.
-Moreover, don’t let the wet clothes stay in the washing machine for long hours as they can prone to mould.
+Moreover, don’t let the wet clothes stay in the washing machine for long hours as they can be prone to mould.
 Besides, always hang them to dry outside your home.

 Enhance proper ventilation

+Ventilation is a key component in preventing mould on walls in your home.
 The routine activities you do in your home give rise to damp and mould problems.
 Drying wet clothes inside, bathing, and cooking encourage mould growth in the house.
 Improve the ventilation of the kitchen, laundry rooms and bathrooms to get rid of the mould from your place.

 Furthermore, restrict the usage of appliances that produces moisture such as kettles, stoves, or dryers.
 It is better to use them outside of your place.
 Promote the use of dehumidifiers and air conditioners, and make sure they don’t generate condensation.
-Besides, dampness in your premises can also result from energy-efficient appliances.
+Besides, damp in your premises can also result from energy-efficient appliances.
 Use them carefully in open or open door and windows while using them.

 Use mould resistant products